Uncover the story behind this fragile Chinese artefact.

 Acquired in 1969, this delicate Chinese headdress is magnificently decorated with feathers from kingfisher birds.
 Centuries ago, kingfisher feather crowns (known as feng guan) decorated with phoenix, dragons and precious stones were only worn by Empresses in China.
 From the 19th century, however, a headdress such as this would be worn either by a bride on her wedding day or by an aristocratic lady on formal occasions, as an indication of her wealth and status.

-The origins of this crown are not known, however, its design and condition suggest it may have been used as part of a Qing opera costume, perhaps for a character representing an empress.
-For example, the famous Tang empress Yang Guifei (719-756 CE), who featured in many popular Chinese dramas, was said to have worn a kingfisher crown, which fell to the ground as she was dragged away by rebel troops and executed.
+The origins of this crown are not known, however, its quality, design and craftsmanship suggest it once belonged to an elite woman with honourable rank.
+For example, the famous Tang empress Yang Guifei (719-756 CE) was said to have worn a kingfisher crown, which fell to the ground as she was dragged away by rebel troops and executed.

 Unfortunately, the headdress arrived at the Museum in very poor condition.
 Many parts of it were broken or even lost and several components had been re-attached in the wrong position.
 Not least, it was extremely dirty, which severely dulled the appearance of the brilliant blue kingfisher feathers.